michelebusta/MCW-Microservices-Architecture/HOL/Setup.md

 -   Cluster name: Enter contosoeventssf-SUFFIX, replacing SUFFIX with your alias, initials, or another value to make the name unique (indicated by a green check in the text box).

--   Operating system: Leave set to WindowsServer 2016-Datacenter
+-   Operating system: Set to WindowsServer 2016-Datacenter

 -   User name: Enter holuser